Lake Erie: Geographic features

 Lake Erie (42.2° N, 81.2W) has a mean elevation of 571 ft above sea level.
 It has a surface area of 9990 sqmi with a length of 241 smi and breadth of 57 smi at its widest points.
 It is the shallowest of the Great Lakes with an average depth of 10 fathoms 3 feet or 63 ft and a maximum depth of 35 fathom Because Erie is the shallowest, it is also the warmest of the Great Lakes, and in 1999 this almost became a problem for two nuclear power plants which require cool lake water to keep their reactors cool.
 The warm summer of 1999 caused lake temperatures to come close to the 85 °F limit necessary to keep the plants cool.
 Also because of its shallowness, it is the first to freeze in the winter.
-The shallowest section of Lake Erie is the western basin where depths average only 25 to 30 ft; as a result, "the slightest breeze can kick up lively waves," also known as seiches.
+The shallowest section of Lake Erie is the western basin where depths average only 25 to 30 ft; as a result, "the slightest breeze can kick up lively waves", also known as seiches.
 The "waves build very quickly", according to other accounts.
 The region around the lake is known as the "thunderstorm capital of Canada" with "breathtaking" lightning displays.
-Sometimes fierce waves springing up unexpectedly have led to dramatic rescues; in one instance, a Cleveland resident trying to measure the dock near his house became trapped but was rescued by a fire department diver from Avon Lake, Ohio:
+Sometimes fierce waves springing up unexpectedly have led to dramatic rescues; in one instance, a Cleveland resident trapped by churning surf with six foot waves near his dock, but was rescued by a fire department diver from Avon Lake, Ohio:

 Lake Erie is primarily fed by the Detroit River (from Lake Huron and Lake St. Clair) and drains via the Niagara River and Niagara Falls into Lake Ontario.
 Navigation downstream is provided by the Welland Canal, part of the Saint Lawrence Seaway.
-Other major contributors to Lake Erie include Grand River, Huron River, Maumee River, Sandusky River, Buffalo River, and Cuyahoga River.
+Other major contributors to Lake Erie include Grand River, Huron River, Maumee River, Sandusky River, Cuyahoga River, and Buffalo River.
 The drainage basin covers 30140 sqmi.

 Point Pelee National Park, the southernmost point of the Canadian mainland, is located on a peninsula extending into the lake.
 Lake Erie has 31 islands (13 in Canada, 18 in the U.S.), located generally in the western side of the lake.
 The largest of these is Pelee Island.